-Further, every student within the battalion is required to complete at least 10 hours of community service each semester, five of which are to be completed at unit-sponsored events.
+Furthermore, every student within the battalion is required to complete at least 1 community service event each semester.
 Giving back to the community is an important part of the NROTC command philosophy and this requirement reflects this idea of community involvement.
-More information may be found on page 14 in the Community Service section of Unit Activities, or from the unit's Volunteer Service Coordinator.
+More information may be found on page 14 in the Community Service section of Unit Activities, or from the unit's Community Service Coordinator.